premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

-HATEOAS stand for Hypermedia As The Engine Of Application State.
+HATEOAS stand for Hypermedia as The Engine of the Application State.
 It provides links to resources so that client does not have to manually bookmark the links.
 Below is an example.

 ```JS
 {